jeffersonvantuir/cakephp-jwt/README.md

 3. Create your database and configure `config/app.php` file.

-4. Execute the migrations with command line `bin/cake migrations:migrate`.
+4. Execute the migrations with command line `bin/cake migrations migrate`.

 5. Start the server with `bin/cake server -p 8765` and access the browser [http://localhost:8765](http://localhost:8765).